 During a recent DATAMARK webinar, we polled the audience and found that nearly a quarter of respondents felt that the importance of business continuity planning was the greatest lesson COVID-19 taught their organization.
 Not surprisingly, having agile tech and standard operating procedures (SOPs) and work environment flexibility also ranked high—all components of business continuity plans.

-On this page, we’ll break down some of the most common reasons business continuity plans fail, so you can address them in your upcoming strategy sessions and be ready come what may.
+In this article, we’ll break down some of the most common reasons business continuity plans fail, so you can address them in your upcoming strategy sessions and be ready come what may.

 1) The People Creating the Continuity Plans Are Not Experienced